gbif/hp-solanaceae/home.md

     href: /phylogeny/explore
   - text: About
     href: /about
+    isPrimary: true
+permalink: /
 composition:
   - type: heroImage # the block type
-  - type: features
-    data: examples.couldBeAnyName
+  - data: home.stats
-  - type: split
+    type: stats
-    data: examples.herbariumImageExample
-  - type: features
+  - type: latestPosts
-    data: examples.couldBeAnyName
-permalink: /
+    data: we_do_not_want_any_header # weird hack as the block layout looks for a data element and falls back to the page if none is present
+parallax: true
 ---

-This text currently wont show as we overwrite it with the content in composition above.
-So the data is being pulled in from various files in the _data folder.